bparanj/crystal/electronics/design/Inductive-V-to-I-Integrator.md

 3. Impedance Matching:
    - Ensure that the resistor \( R \) does not significantly affect the circuit’s behavior or loading.

----

-This experiment can be implemented in Tinkercad, where you can observe the current waveform corresponding to the integrated voltage using the oscilloscope and verify the effects of input frequency and inductance value.
+ you can observe the current waveform corresponding to the integrated voltage using the oscilloscope and verify the effects of input frequency and inductance value.